-Changes to systems are driven by changing conditions.
-Such change requires system documentation to keep the business evolving in lines with strategy.
+Changes to systems are driven by changing conditions, requiring system documentation to be maintained in line with strategy.

 The Specification Process

-Systems changes start with the business.
+System changes start with the business.
 The main issue in systems development is the translation of business requirements into technical specifications.
-Business people cannot be experts on technical matters and technicians cannot be experts in Business Management.
-This is why we do functional requirements analysis.
+Business people cannot be experts on technical matters, and technicians cannot be experts in Business Management.
+This is why we do functional requirements’ analysis.

-Using graphical specification tools such as UML is the best way to overcome the language issue.
+Using graphical specification tools such as UML in systems analysis is the best way to overcome the language issue.
 UML is a notation which can describe both the summary and detail of required functionality.
 We use Enterprise Architect from Sparx Systems.

 Projects bring together experts in implementation and those with full knowledge of the requirements.
 And the quality of the system depends on their mutual understanding.
 To assist this understanding, we document in UML.
 It is a graphical language understandable by both parties.